 The hospital teacher will contact someone at your school and gather assignments for you.
-If you don’t live far away, your mom or dad might stop by and pick them up.
 If this is a pre-planned admission, consider bringing the assignments with you.
-We’ll try to work on the same assignments that your class is completing.
+We'll try to work on the same assignments that your class is completing.
 The Hospital School teacher can also provide books, educational games, science experiments, and more to make the school time fun and engaging, even when you're not feeling up for doing tradtional school work.

 Will I still be a student at my home school?

-No. You are counted present while you are with us.
-Upon your discharge, our teachers will submit documentation to your school of the dates you were here and the services provided to you.
+Yes.
+Upon discharge, our teachers will submit documentation to your school of the dates you were here and your services.

 Do I have to be a student in Durham County to go to the hospital school?

-No. Many of our students are from Durham, but we welcome students from all over NC, as well as outside the state and outside the country!
+No. Some of our students are from Durham, but we serve students from all over NC and from outside the state and outside the country!

 The Hospital School is supported jointly by Durham Public Schools and Duke Medical Center.
-For more information, call Sylvia Fuller at the Hospital School, 919.684.5684.
+For more information, call Julie Morin at the Hospital School, 919.684.5684.